keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 usually written out as 4 octets in decimal.

 A subnet mask contains two parts, the first part is a sequence of `1`'s and the remaining part is all `0`'s.
-When doing an bitwise logical AND operation with and IP address and its subnet mask, you will get the subnet ID (or just network ID after CIDR was introduced), the ID of the network this IP belongs go.
+When doing an _bitwise logical_ `AND` operation of an IP address and its subnet mask, you will get the subnet ID (or just network ID after CIDR was introduced), the ID of the network this IP belongs to.
 For example:

 ```
 IP: 192.168.5.85